 8. Penn State Nittany Lions, 1994

 Before the 2004 Auburn team, there was the 1994 Penn State Nittany Lions who went 11-0 but had the third-ranked Miami Hurricanes picked over them to face the Nebraska Cornhuskers in the Orange Bowl.
-Instead, the Nittany Lions faces the 12th-ranked Oregon Ducks and beat them by 18 points, and never got a shot to win a championship because Nebraska won the title game.
+Instead, the Nittany Lions faced the 12th-ranked Oregon Ducks and beat them by 18 points, and they never got a shot to win a championship because Nebraska won the title game.

 Led by TWO Heisman Trophy finalists — Kerry Collins and Ki-Jana Carter — Penn State beat their four ranked opponents by an average of 24.5 points, including a 63-14 win over the 21st-ranked Ohio State Buckeyes and 38-14 win over the 14th-ranked USC Trojans.
+How tragic.

 7. Florida State Seminoles, 1987